Skip to main content

 Understanding the Response Metadata

-The swarm workflow returns metadata with per-agent details:
+The swarm workflow returns metadata with per-model execution breakdown and token usage:

 {